-HLTH110 - Introduction to Health Services Administration 3 Credits

-This course provides foundational a exploration of the healthcare management field.
+HLTH110 - Introduction to Health Services Administration 3 Credits provides foundational This course a exploration of the healthcare management field.
 Students will examine key concepts, principles, and ethical considerations in health services administration, gaining insights into the dynamic healthcare industry.
-Through a combination of theoretical exploration and practical applications, this course aims to equip students with a understanding comprehensive of complexities and challenges within healthcare administration.
+Through a combination of theoretical exploration and practical applications, this course aims to equip students with a comprehensive understanding of the complexities and challenges within healthcare administration.